-Note that the system contains one instance of the PriorityScheduler which is the system's base scheduler and is returned by FirstInFirstOutScheduler.instance()107.
+Note that the system contains one instance of the PriorityScheduler which is the system's base scheduler and is returned by FirstInFirstOutScheduler. instance()107.
 It may, however, contain instances of subclasses of PriorityScheduler created through this class' protected constructor.
-The instance returned by the FirstInFirstOutScheduler.instance() method, the base scheduler, is returned by Scheduler.getDefaultScheduler()108 unless the default scheduler is changed with Scheduler.setDefaultScheduler(Scheduler)109.
+The instance returned by the FirstInFirstOutScheduler.instance() method, the base scheduler.